-5. Decision-Making Process/Standard of Evidence
+Decision-Making Process/Standard of Evidence

 The Decision-maker and hearing panelists will deliberate in closed session to determine whether the respondent is responsible or not responsible for the policy violation(s) in question.
 If a panel is used, a simple majority vote is required to determine the finding.
 The preponderance of the evidence standard of proof is used.
-The Director of Civil Rights Compliance/Title IX Coordinator may be invited to attend the deliberation by the Decision-maker, but is there only to facilitate procedurally, not to address the substance of the allegations.
+The Title IX Coordinator may be invited to attend the deliberation by the Decision-maker, but is there only to facilitate procedurally, not to address the substance of the allegations.

-6. Possible Sanctions
+Possible Sanctions